cvpr2025sub7946/sub7946/update.md

   </tr>
 </table>

-- In the following case, we show a sample of only camera control, where the whole image is considered as Unit-0, iie, the borderland unit.
+- In the following case, we show a sample of only camera control, where the whole image is considered as Unit-0 (the borderland unit).

 <table>
   <tr>